When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Law Protects You

-No matter where you reside, laws protect breastfeeding mothers, and you can be confident that nursing in public is perfectly legal.
+No matter where you live in the United States, laws protect breastfeeding mothers.
+You can be confident that nursing in public is perfectly legal.

-In the first few months, babies are not easily distracted and will nurse wherever you choose to feed them.
-However, as babies grow older, their distance vision improves, as does their awareness of their surroundings, and they become distracted easily.
+In the first few months, newborns are rarely distracted.
+They will usually nurse wherever you choose to feed them without issue.
+However, as babies grow older, their vision improves and they become much more aware of their surroundings.

 Take Note

-If your baby is the type who likes to throw off the cover, make sure you’re comfortable with that happening in public.
+If your baby is the type who likes to throw off the cover, make sure you are comfortable with that happening in public before you start.

 Where Can I Breastfeed in Public?